adelanhese/erl.updater_hw_devices/README.md

           information need to check and update the new device (see the example above)

-       4.2 Create the two new procedures to check and update the device
+       4.2 Create the four new procedures to check and update the device

            4.2.1 Proceure to check the version